What Size Kayak Do I Need For My Height- Matching Your Height With The Perfect Kayak Size

 • Width: 30 to 42 inches

 This is the most common style of kayak, with practically all fishing kayaks being sit-on-tops with plenty of legroom and a high weight capacity.
-Fishing kayaks are slow-moving yet incredibly stable due to their broad shape.
+Due to their broad shape, fishing kayaks are slow-moving yet incredibly stable.
 They also have plenty of room for hauling fishing and camping supplies.

 One disadvantage is that smaller paddlers may find fishing kayaks uncomfortable.
-Furthermore, the bigger beam necessitates the use of a long paddle or a greater reach.
+Furthermore, the bigger beam necessitates using a long paddle or a greater reach.

 Touring and Sea Kayaks